How Frank Lloyd Wright’s Usonian Homes Revolutionized Affordable Modernism

 Despite Wright’s intentions to create affordable homes for the masses, many Usonian houses exceeded budgeted costs and became unique, custom homes for families of comfortable means.
 Wright admitted that by the 1950s, the buyers of his Usonian homes were often from the “upper middle third of the democratic strata in our country.”

 Over his career, Wright designed over a hundred Usonian homes, each named after its original owner.
-Notable examples include the Zimmerman House (1950) and Toufic H. Kalil House (1955) in Manchester, New Hampshire, the Rosenbaum House (1939) and the Curtis Meyer House (1948) in Florence, Alabama, and the Hagan House (1954), also known as Kentuck Knob, near Fallingwater in Pennsylvania.
+Notable examples include the Zimmerman House (1950) and Toufic H. Kalil House (1955) in Manchester, New Hampshire, the Rosenbaum House (1939) and the Curtis Meyer House (1948) in Galesburg, Michigan, and the Hagan House (1954), also known as Kentuck Knob, near Fallingwater in Pennsylvania.
 Wright’s relationships with his clients often began with a letter to the architect, as was the case with the Pope-Leighey House, originally built for Loren and Charlotte Pope in northern Virginia.

 Zimmerman House designed by Frank Lloyd Wright in Manchester.
 1950.
 Photography © Jackie Craven